 Metalmark restoration habitat.
 Photo courtesy of Faith Novella.

 What began as an invasive plant management plan eventually grew into a comprehensive and collective effort.
 “You’ve got butterfly experts, landowners who are concerned about the environmental quality of their property, and Highstead, and each person is bringing their own expertise and capacity to what really is a genuine collaboration,” said Geordie.
 He described Highstead’s initial involvement.
-“The native plants that the butterflies need to survive were being outcompeted by phragmites, swallow-wort, bittersweet, and all the regular invasive plant.
+“The native plants that the butterflies need to survive were being outcompeted by phragmites, swallow-wort, bittersweet, and all the regular invasive plants.
 Victor and Faith began invasive plant removal, and then they wanted to come back and supplement with native plants.
 We felt it was important to get plants that actually came from that site and had the same genes that are suited to the highly specialized soil.”
 Geordie continued, “Additionally, there are a number of Connecticut species of special concern that grow on the site.
-The entire site is very unique beyond the metalmark.
+The entire site is unique beyond the metalmark.
 It’s the whole suite of plants that allow for the butterflies.”

-Last fall, Highstead collected seeds from black-eyed susans, the primary northern metalmark nectar plant as well as some of the other specialized plants that make this site so unique.
-Last winter the seeds were germinated them in the greenhouse , growing between five and six-hundred plant plugs.
-This spring Highstead staff worked with Faith to plant them back into the site.
+Last fall, Highstead collected seeds from black-eyed Susans, the primary northern metalmark nectar plant, as well as some of the other specialized plants that make this site so rare.
+Last winter, Highstead staff germinated the seeds in the greenhouse, growing between 500 and 600 plant plugs.
+This spring, Highstead staff worked with Faith to plant them back into the site.
 “They look great and are mostly growing well and flowering despite the drought.
-We were kind of worried because the site’s soil is thin and dry due to the limestone ledge.
-However, when we planted the plants, there was about 2 weeks’ worth of intermittent rain which was enough to get them well established,” added Geordie.
+We were kind of worried because the site’s soil is thin and dry due to the limestone ledge,” Geordie said.
+“However, when we planted the plants, there was about two weeks’ worth of intermittent rain which was enough to get them well established.”

 The restoration team continues ongoing nectar augmentation, invasive plant weeding, and consistent care for native ecotype plants.
 Geordie emphasized the careful balance between working and making space for the northern metalmark.
 “Because the butterflies are always on the site in either butterfly form, egg, or larval form, we’re trying to be really careful about how many people are in there working at a time, so there aren’t people trampling the area.”